Sir Henry Wellcome Postdoctoral Fellowships

 A sponsor may also be nominated as a research sponsor or mentor on an application.
 However, we would not expect a single individual to be proposed for all three roles.

-Resubmissions are not allowed.
+Resubmissions of full applications are not normally allowed.

-Your preliminary application will be assessed within four weeks of the submission deadline.
+This will be assessed within four weeks of the submission deadline.
 If successful, you will be invited to submit a full application.

 Your full application will be peer reviewed by the relevant scientific committee and, if successful, you will be shortlisted for interview.